canonical/k8s-snap/docs/src/snap/howto/epa.md

 ## Testing

 It is important to verify that all of these enabled features are working as expected before relying on them.
-This section deals with how to verify everything is working as expected.
+This section confirms that everything is working as expected.

 ### Testing HugePages